Montreal Aquarium: Animal abuse incidents

 In February 1980, blue-collar workers enacted a 41-day workers' strike, refusing to enter the aquarium to feed or care for its dolphins.
 Abandoned by their trainers, and left to starve in isolation, 3 dolphins died as a result of the neglect.
 The surviving dolphins were sold to Flipper's Sea School, a roadside dolphin attraction in Florida.
 The already failing aquarium received even more negative publicity, and Montreal lost its right to care for any dolphins in captivity going forward, an international embarrassment for the city.

 After its closure in 1991, even further negativity came about for the city and in larger part the province of Quebec, when the media discovered the aquarium, unable to sell its sharks, made a decision to kill them off (in one failed kill attempt, a sledgehammer was used to finish off the shark).

 Nintendo Mégadôme (1995–2006)

 The Nintendo Mégadôme opened inside the former aquarium pool space in 1995.

-Operating for over a decade, it was a Nintendo-sponsored video game center with the then-latest Nintendo video games and attractions.
+Operating for over a decade, it was a Nintendo-sponsored video game centre with the then-latest Nintendo video games and attractions.
 It closed in 2006.
 The former dolphin pool building it occupied now belongs to La Ronde, and today remains vacant and closed off from the public.
 The very small segment corner that remains of the main aquarium building (formerly used as a food concessions stand) is now used as a Pass Building: "Zone Groupes - Route 67".